M3ales/RTExampleMod/README.md

 ![picture alt](https://i.imgur.com/7csqOGn.png "The mod shows up as you can see, with Priority 5000")

 ## Notes on API
 * Don't use Priorities which are single increments of eachother unless you are **EXPLICITLY** intending them never to have anything run inbetween.
+(Someone who wants to put something between will just change your priorities anyways, so no point)
 * Try stay away from Priorities which are the same, since their ordering is random dependant on the load order.
 * You can see what other elements have been registered - and their priorities by iterating through `e.Relationships`.